-I am a plant biologist, with emphasis on meiosis and meiotic recombination, also venturing into studying photomorphogenesis due to UV-B. What connects these seemingly different areas is the involvement of DNA repair factors, my PhD topic, and their basis in chromosome dynamics.
+I am a plant biologist, with emphasis on meiosis and meiotic recombination in plant male meiosis, now add aspects from the female side of gametogenesis, and embryogenesis, and also ventured into studying photomorphogenesis due to UV-B. What connects some of these seemingly different areas is the involvement of DNA repair factors, my PhD topic, and their basis in chromosome dynamics.
 I am interested in bridging disciplines and eventually adding more applied aspects towards plant breeding.
 I utilize my broad repertoire of skills in molecular biology, cell biology and bioinformatics to pursue fundamental and applied research directions, and am always curious to find out even more and dive into new areas.

 I love all aspects of my academic job –